galloguille/galloguille.github.io/_posts/2016-08-18-neural-art-tf.md

 layout:     post
 title:      Neural art style transfer in Tensorflow
 date:       2016-08-18 22:21:58
+comments: true
 summary:    "In order to practise a little bit with Tensorflow I have implemented the paper A Neural Algorithm of Artistic Style.
-I think it is an easy algorithm to code, and I encourage all the people who want to learn about Deep Learning or the ones who are trying to learn how to use a new fraemeowrk to implement it themselves."
+I think it is an easy algorithm to code, and I encourage all the people who want to learn about Deep Learning or the ones who are trying to learn how to use a new framework to implement it themselves."
 categories: tensorflow style-transfer
 ---